opnsense/docs/source/manual/gateways.rst

 Overview page
 ----------------------------

-The overview page (:menuselection:`System->Gateways->Single`) shows all currently known gateways and their statuses in order of importance (most important on top).
+The overview page (:menuselection:`System->Gateways->Configuration`) shows all currently known gateways and their statuses in order of importance (most important on top).
 When a gateway is considered "default" it will show **(active)** behind the name.

 ..
 Note::